Bulgaria in the Eurovision Song Contest 2017: Final

 Kristian Kostov once again took part in dress rehearsals on 12 and 13 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 Kristian Kostov performed a repeat of his semi-final performance during the final on 13 May.
 Bulgaria placed second in the final, scoring 615 points: 337 points from the televoting and 278 points from the juries.
+This marked Bulgaria's best result in the contest to date.

 Voting

 Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member as well as the nation's televoting results were released shortly after the grand final.

 Below is a breakdown of points awarded to Bulgaria and awarded by Bulgaria in the second semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: